platformsh/platformsh-docs/docs/src/languages/php/_index.md

 highlight=false
 ---

-1. Add your web server's code in a PHP file,
+1. Add your web server's code in a PHP file.
-2. Specify an alternative `start` command by adapting the variable:
+2. Specify an alternative `start` command by adapting the following:

     ```yaml {location=".platform.app.yaml"}
     web: